Know How: Upgrade to Energy Independence

 Next, determine how many amps the rest of the appliances draw.
 Most appliances have labels or manuals specifying their electrical draw in amps or watts.
 (To convert watts to amps at a fixed voltage, use the equation amps = watts/volts.)
 Multiply the amps by the hours used to find how many amp-hours a given appliance uses per day; then total all figures to get your total amp-hours per day.

 Several companies specialize in designing and creating DC systems to meet the needs of individual boats.
 We worked with Hamilton Ferris.
-Others include Jack Rabbit Energy, Hotwire Enterprises, and Fourwinds Enterprises Inc. Hamilton Ferris charges $200 to conduct a power survey and recommend a complete system to meet the customers needs.
-The $200 is deducted from the cost of the recommended system if the customer orders it.
+Others include Jack Rabbit Energy, Hotwire Enterprises, and Fourwinds Enterprises Inc. Hamilton Ferris will conduct a power survey and recommend a complete system to meet the customer’s needs.

 Alternatively, you can do your own research, design your own system, and shop around for the necessary components online or from most chandleries.